SonarSource/sonarqube/server/sonar-docs/src/pages/setup/scanner-environment.md

 Jenkins does not offer functionality to switch JDKs when using a **Freestyle project** or **Maven project** configuration.
 To build your project using Java 8, you have to manually set the `JAVA_HOME` variable to Java 11 or 17 when running the analysis.

-To do this use the **Tool Environment Plugin**.
+To do this use the [Tool Environment Plugin](https://plugins.jenkins.io/toolenv/).
 This plugin lets expose the location of the JDK you added under **Manage Jenkins > Global Tool Configuration**.
 The location of the JDK can then be used to set the `JAVA_HOME` variable in a post step command, like this:

 ```